GyorgyFerenc/CppUnitTest/Readme.md

 # CppUnitTest

-A very basic unittester framework for C++.
+A very basic unittest framework for C++.

 ## Installation